act-rules/act-rules.github.io/_rules/SC4-1-1-unique-id.md

 ### Applicability

-Any element that has an `id` attribute.
+Any `id` attribute specified on an HTML or SVG element.

 **Note:** Elements that are neither [included in the accessibility tree](#included-in-the-accessibility-tree) nor [visible on the page](#visible-on-the-page) are still considered for this rule.

 ### Expectation

-Each test target has an `id` attribute value that is unique within the [document context](#document-context) of the element.
+The value of the attribute is unique across all other `id` attributes specified on HTML or SVG elements that exist within the same [document tree](https://www.w3.org/TR/dom41/#document-trees) or [shadow tree](https://www.w3.org/TR/dom41/#shadow-trees) as the element on which the applicable `id` attribute is specified.

 ## Assumptions